gwils28/gwils28/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my customers Data Science project.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cloud computing through AWS and GCP.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Data Driven Projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with cybersecurity, front dev  and network engineering.
-- 💬 Ask me about ...
+- 💬 Ask me about Statistics, Data Science and Analytics.
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->